The Attitude Man Should Have Toward God

 It was a blessing that Abraham obtained from God.
 He didn’t raise any doubts, and didn’t mix human will into anything he did.
 The situation Job encountered, however, was markedly different from Abraham.
 What was different about it?
 What Abraham encountered was a blessing, it was a good thing; at nearly 100 years old, he was childless and hoping for a child when God promised to give him a son.
 How could he not be happy?
 He was certainly willing to submit.
 But what Job encountered was misfortune; why was he still able to submit?
 (He believed in his heart that everything was God’s doing.)
 This is one aspect.
 There is another, oftentimes people can submit when they aren’t subjected to too much suffering, and they can submit when God bestows blessings; but when God takes away, it is not easy for them to submit anymore.
 As for Job, what kind of view did he have, what kind of rationality did he possess, what truths did he understand, or what aspect of understanding of God did he have for him to be able to accept and submit to that misfortune?
 (He believed that everything God does is good.
 He believed in his heart that everything he had was given by God, not earned by his own labor—God’s taking it away is also His authority.
 He possessed this kind of rationality, so he was able to accept and submit.)
 If people believe everything God does is good, it’s easy for them to submit.
 But is it still easy to submit when it seems that everything God does brings misfortune to people?
 Which is more indicative of genuine submission?
 (Still being able to submit when it seems that everything God does brings misfortune to people.)
 So what kind of rationality and truth did Job possess to be able to accept that misfortune?
 (Job truly treated God as God.
 He understood that God isn’t just the One who bestows blessings and grace—even when He takes away, He is still God; he also understood that even if one meets with calamities, it is because God allows it.
 No matter what God does, He remains God, and humans should always worship Him.)
 Mainly it is that Job had some understanding of God, and assumed his position well.
 He recognized that the essence of God will not change because external people, events, and things change; that God’s essence is always and forever God’s essence, it is unchanging.
 It’s not that if God bestows blessings upon people, He is God, and that if all He does is bring calamity to people, inflict suffering and punishment upon them, or destroy them, His essence changes and He ceases to be God.
 God’s essence never changes.
 The essence of man doesn’t change either; that is, man’s status and essence as a created being will never change.
 Even if you can fear God and know Him, you are still a created being; your essence does not change.
 God put Job through such immense trials, yet Job was still able to submit and did not complain.
 Besides having some knowledge of God, what was his greatest strength that enabled him to submit and refrain from complaining?
 It was that he knew that humans will always be humans; however God treats them is completely correct.
 To put it plainly, however God treats you is how you should be treated.
 Doesn’t this explain things?
 Do not demand how God should treat you, what blessings He should give you, or what trials He should put you through and what significance His work should have on you.
 You cannot demand these things, making these demands is unreasonable.
 Some people, during times of peace and security, say that whatever God does is good, but then they cannot accept it when something happens that isn’t in line with their notions.
 This must be resolved with the truth.
 What is this truth?
 It is standing firm in your own position; however God treats you is deserved and without error.
 No matter how God treats you, He is still God; people should not make demands of Him.
 Do not evaluate God’s correctness, and do not evaluate the reasons, goals, or significance of His actions.
 These things do not need your evaluation.
 Your responsibility and duty is to stand firm in your position as a created being and let God orchestrate as He will.
 That is the right way.
 This is easy to say but difficult to practice; and yet people must understand this truth.
 Only by understanding the truth can you have genuine submission when something befalls you.

 Some people, having believed in God and listened to sermons up to now, think: “Job could submit to the trials God gave him because Job knew that everything comes from the hand of God.
 However many cattle and sheep, or however much property, wealth, and progeny one has, it is all bestowed by God—it is not up to people.
 People are like slaves before God, they must endure however He treats them.”
 They use this sort of negative attitude to know God; is knowing God in this way correct?
 It is certainly not correct.
 What would be an accurate way to know God then?
 (People are created beings, and God is forever God.
 No matter how God acts, people should just let God orchestrate them as He wishes.)
 That’s right.
 Do not demand that God should act a certain way.
 Do not demand that God should spell everything out for you in fellowship.
 If He doesn’t make it clear, you shouldn’t contend with God, thinking you have a reason.
 This is wrong.
 It is extremely arrogant and self-righteous, and greatly lacking in conscience and reason; this is not what a created being should say.
 Even Satan doesn’t dare speak to God in such a hysterical manner—you are a corrupt human being, how could you be even more arrogant than Satan?
 Just what position should people assume when speaking to God?
 How should one understand this matter?
 Actually, Job’s statement, “Shall we receive good at the hand of God, and shall we not receive evil?” already clarifies why he was able to submit to God, and there is truth to be sought within it.
 Did he express any complaints or grievances when he made this statement?
 (No.) Was there any ambiguity or negative implications?
 (No.) Definitely not.
 Job ultimately realized through his experiences that how the Creator treats people is not for people to decide.
 This might sound a little unpleasant, but it is a fact.
 God has arranged everyone’s fate for their entire life; whether you accept it or not, it’s a fact.
 You cannot change your destiny.
 God is the Creator, and you should submit to His orchestrations and arrangements.
 However God acts is correct because He is the truth and He is the Sovereign over all things, and people should submit to Him.
 This “all things” includes you, and it includes all created beings.
 Whose fault is it, then, that you always want to resist?
 (It is our own fault.)
 It is your problem.
 You always want to give reasons and find fault; is this right?
 You always want to receive blessings and benefits from God; is this right?
 None of it is right.
 These views represent an incorrect knowledge and understanding of God.
-Precisely because your view of believing in God is incorrect, you will inevitably clash, contend with, and oppose God whenever you face some situation, always thinking, “It is wrong of God to do this; I can’t understand it.
+Precisely because your view of believing in God is incorrect, you will inevitably clash with, contend with, and oppose God whenever you face some situation, always thinking, “It is wrong of God to do this; I can’t understand it.
 Everyone would protest His doing it that way.
 It’s not like God to do that!”
 But this matter is not one of what God is like; whatever God does, He is still God.
 If you lack this reason and this understanding, always scrutinizing and making deductions when things befall you each day, the result will be that you will only contend with and oppose God at every turn, and you won’t be able to break out of this state.
 But if you have this understanding and you can take the position of a created being, and when you encounter situations you compare yourself to this aspect of the truth and practice and enter into it, then your inner fear of God will increase over time.
 Unconsciously, you will come to feel: “It turns out that what God does is not wrong; what God does is all good.
 People do not need to scrutinize and analyze it; just put yourself at the mercy of God’s orchestration!”
 And when you find yourself unable to submit to God or accept His orchestrations, your heart will feel rebuked: “I haven’t been a good created being.
 Why can’t I just submit?
 Isn’t this making the Creator sad?”
 The more you desire to be a good created being, the more your understanding and clarity of this aspect of the truth grows.
 But the more you think of yourself as someone significant, believing that God should not treat you this way, that He should not admonish you in that manner, that He should not prune and orchestrate you that way, then you’re in trouble.
 If you have many demands of God in your heart, if you feel that there are many things God should not have done, then you’re heading down the wrong path; notions, judgments, and blasphemy will emerge, and you’re not far from doing evil.
 When people who don’t love the truth hear God’s words, they start to analyze and scrutinize, gradually giving rise to doubts and mockery.
 Then they start to judge, deny, and condemn—this is the result.
 There are far too many people who treat God this way, all of which is caused by their corrupt disposition.

 Some people always think, “I am a person.
 It is true that God is the Creator, but He must respect and understand me, He must love and protect me.”
 Is this view correct?
 God has the final say in how He loves people.
 God is the Creator; how He treats created beings is His business.
 God has His principles and His dispositions; it is useless for people to have demands.
 They should instead learn how to understand God and submit to Him, this is the reason people ought to possess.
 Some people say: “God is too rude to people.
 Doing things like this is not loving people.
 He doesn’t respect people or treat them as humans!”
 Some people are not humans, they are devils.
 Any way of treating them is acceptable; they deserve to be cursed and are unworthy of respect.
 There are those who say, “I’m a pretty good person; I haven’t done anything to resist God, and I’ve suffered a lot for Him.
 Why does He still prune me so?
 Why does He always neglect me?
 Why doesn’t He ever acknowledge me or elevate me?”
 Still others say, “I’m a simple and guileless person; I’ve believed in God since I was in the womb, and I still believe in Him now.
 I’m so pure!
 I left my family and quit my job to expend myself for God, and I thought how much God loved me.
 Now, it seems that God does not love people so much, and I feel left out in the cold, disappointed and dismayed with Him.”
 Isn’t this troublesome?
 What are these people doing wrong?
 They have not remained in their proper place; they do not know who they are, and they always think that they are someone significant, whom God should respect and raise up, or treasure and cherish.
 If people always have such misconceptions, such distorted and unreasonable demands, it is very dangerous.
 At the very least, they will be loathed and hated by God, and if they don’t repent they are at risk of being eliminated.
 So what should people do, how should they know themselves, and how should they treat themselves so as to conform to God’s requirements, resolve these difficulties, and let go of their demands of God?
 Some people are arranged by the house of God to be leaders, and they are particularly enthusiastic.
 After they work for a while, it is discovered that they can do some outside tasks well enough but can’t handle problem-solving—they cannot fellowship the truth to resolve issues, so their leadership role in the church is replaced.
 Isn’t this very appropriate?
 But they start to argue and complain, saying, “Those false leaders and antichrists didn’t perform their assigned jobs well; all they did was cause disruptions and disturbances.
 They should indeed be replaced and eliminated.
 But I haven’t done anything bad; why am I also being replaced?”
 They feel a bit upset.
 Why is that?
 They feel that since they didn’t do anything bad, they should still be a leader and should not be replaced.
 They feel the house of God has been very unfair to them.
 Their heart is full of complaints and resistance, and notions about God arise in them, leading to inner imbalance: “Was it not said that there are principles for the election and elimination of leaders?
 It seems to me that there is no principle to what happened, God has made a mistake!”
 In short, so long as God does something that harms their interests and hurts their feelings, they start picking fault.
 Is this a problem?
 How can this problem be solved?
 You must recognize your own identity, you must know who you are.
 No matter what sort of gifts or strengths you have, nor how much skill or ability you have, nor even how much merit you have earned in God’s house, nor how much you have rushed about, nor how much capital you have accrued, these things are as nothing to God, and if they seem important from where you stand, then have there not arisen misunderstandings and contradictions between you and God?
 How should this problem be resolved?
 If you desire to shrink the distance between you and God and resolve these contradictions, how should this be done?
 You have to deny those things you think are right and to which you cling.
 In doing so, there will no longer be a distance between you and God, and you will stand properly in your station, and you will be able to submit, able to recognize that all God does is right, able to deny yourself and let go of yourself.
 You will no longer treat the merit you have earned as a sort of capital, nor will you try any longer to set conditions with God, or make demands of Him, or ask Him for reward.
 At this time, you will no longer have difficulties.
 Why do all man’s misconceptions of God arise?
 They arise because people cannot measure their own capabilities; to be precise, they do not know what sort of things they are in God’s eyes.
 They rate themselves too highly and estimate their position in God’s eyes too highly, and they see what they consider to be a person’s worth and capital as the truth, as the standards by which God measures whether they will be saved.
 This is wrong.
 You must know what kind of place you have in God’s heart, how God views you, and the appropriate position for you to adopt when you approach God.
 You ought to know this principle; in this way, your views will be aligned with the truth and compatible with those of God.
 You must possess this reason and be able to submit to God; regardless of how He treats you, you must submit.
 Then there will no longer be any contradictions between you and God.
 And when God again treats you in His manner, will you not be able to submit?
 Will you still contend with and oppose God?
 You will not.
 Even if you feel some discomfort in your heart, or you feel that God’s treatment of you is not as you would wish and you don’t understand why He would treat you that way, nevertheless, because you already understand some truths and possess some realities, and because you are able to stand fast in your position, you will no longer fight against God, which means that those actions and behaviors of yours that would cause you to perish will cease to be.
 And will you not then be safe?
 Once you are safe, you will feel grounded, which means you have begun to walk the path of Peter.
 You see, Peter believed in God for so many years, groped his way for so many years, and suffered so much.
 It was only after experiencing many trials that he finally understood some truths and possessed some truth realities.
 And as for you all now, I’ve spoken so much, explained everything clearly—it’s tantamount to getting things served on a platter, isn’t it?
 You’ve attained so much without going down any detours; you’ve all gotten quite the bargain.
 So why do you still know no contentment?
 You should not have any additional demands.